krishnasai453/tcp_queue_server/README.md

 Client Usage
 -----
 Input the data into queue
 in <any message>
     $ in apple
     $ Added to queue.

+Output the data from queue
+    $ out
+    $ apple